Manspear/StyleGuide/README.md

 1. `Editor Details Panel`: If variable is tweakable on instances (a BP_TreasureChest in level).
 2. `Class Default`: If variable tweaks is shared between all instances  (all BP_TreasureChests).
 3. `BPC Class Default`: If variable tweaks is shared between all users of the BPC (all BPs using BPC_Locked)

+**3.0.2 Components**
+Only use components when it contains functionality that will be reused in multiple different classes.

+**3.0.3 Interfaces**
+Only use Interfaces when tons of different classes want to communicate with this blueprint (to prevent hard coupling).
+Also use it when many different types of classes wants to act as the same type of thing (like Widgets, many want to be able to be highlighted).

+**3.0.4 Information Should Be Gathered In One Place** Try to keep code regarding one thing in one place.

+BP_WeaponActor
+- PlayerAbilities that changes per-weapon(Normal, Special, etc) -- Grants abilities
+-- Weapon-Ability displaying (ComboStrike, SpecialAttack for enemies)
+- Triggers "did damage" code in GA_MeleeBase
+- Uses DT_SwingEffects
+GA_MeleeBase
+- Chaining of sections in montage
+- Calculates damaging stat application (like roll dice for bleed)
+- Pops actionqueue when ability finished / interrupted DT_SwingEffects
+- Contains swing trails, sounds and grunt sounds DT_VFXData
+- Contains VFX, Sound and how they will be played DT_VFXSources
+- Combines DT_VFXDatas so multiple can be called at once.

+GA_MeleeBase(Start AM_) -> AM_Strike(Activate Colliders, tweaks damage) -> BP_WeaponActor(OnColliderTriggerEvent) -> GA_MeleeBase(Upon TriggerEvent, Apply Damage)

 <a name="3.1"></a>
 <a name="bp-compiling"></a>
 ### 3.1 Compiling